-Proficiency in performing SPC reduces the chances of complications such as bowel injury, bladder injury, and sepsis, which can lead to poor patient outcomes.
-The urgency and unpredictability of these cases means that teaching and learning SPC is often done sporadically, which can hinder the learning process.
-Simulation provides an excellent opportunity for trainees to practice in a risk-free environment with feedback from instructors; however, commercial SPC simulators can be prohibitively expensive for some training programs, reaching into the thousands of dollars.
-The lack of US compatibility in most available models substantially limits the training experience, as SPC under US guidance improves its success and has become established in clinical practice guidelines.
-To address the need for an accessible and valid model, our team successfully developed, evaluated, and initially validated an inexpensive, reproducible, and reusable US-compatible SPC trainer.
+Proficiency in performing SPC reduces the chances of complications, such as bowel injury, bladder injury, and sepsis, which can lead to poor patient outcomes.13 The urgency and unpredictability of these cases means that teaching and learning SPC is often done sporadically, which can hinder the learning process.
+Simulation provides an excellent opportunity for trainees to practice in a risk-free environment with feedback from instructors; however, commercial SPC simulators can be prohibitively expensive for some training programs, reaching into the thousands of dollars.^{19,20} The lack of US compatibility in most available models substantially limits the training experience, as SPC under US guidance improves its success and has become established in clinical practice guidelines.^{16,17} To address the need for an accessible and valid model, our team successfully developed, evaluated, and initially validated an inexpensive, reproducible, and reusable US-compatible SPC trainer.

-Our SPC trainer (Figure 1) was composed of six primary components that combined to cost \$48 CAD (Table 1).
+Our SPC trainer was composed of six primary components that combined to cost approximately \$55 CAD.
 This cost could be reduced if the contents do not need to be purchased from a medical supply company (e.g., rubber tourniquet, irrigation bags, SPC introducer kit, US conductive gel).
-A small amount of red food colouring for the simulated rectum and waterproof tape for resealing the punctures were not included in the overall cost (approximately \$7 CAD).

-To our knowledge, no SPC simulators with the ability be used consecutively more than once have been described in the literature.
-Our model can be used up to seven times, after which the 3L irrigation bag needs to be replaced.
-An ideal training model is one that can be used to allow rapid cycling of simulations during teaching workshops, and we were able to demonstrate this ability during boot camp.
+To our knowledge, no SPC simulators with the ability be used consecutively more than once have been described in the literature.4 We found that our model can be used up to seven times, after which the 3 L irrigation bag needs to be replaced.
+An ideal training model is one that can be